cs-canigo/portal/content/drafts/2020-10-08-Definir_handler_exception_personalitzat.md

 }
 ```

-Obtenint com a resposta alguna cosa semblant a:
+Obtenint com a resposta quelcom similar a:

 ```
 Response Body